-The left-hand panel of Fig. 11 shows the SSFR, $\dot{M}/M$ , of actively star-forming galaxies as a function of stellar mass.
-Here, galaxies are classified to be star forming if the SSFR $> 0.01 \text{ Gyr}^{-1}$ , which is indicated by the horizontal, dashed line in the left-hand panel.
-The higher and lower diagonal lines in the left-hand panel indicate the SSFR corresponding to 10 star-forming gas particles (assuming a gas density of $n{\rm H} = 10^{-1} \, {\rm cm}^{-3}$ , the star formation threshold that we impose at the metallicity Z = 0.002) at intermediate and high resolution, respectively.
+The left panel of Figure 11 shows the specific star formation rate (SSFR), \dot{M}/M , of actively star-forming galaxies as a function of stellar mass.
+Here, galaxies are classified to be star-forming if the SSFR $> 0.01 \text{ Gyr}^{-1}$, which is indicated by the horizontal, dashed line in the left panel.
+The higher and lower diagonal lines in the left panel indicate the SSFR corresponding to 10 star-forming gas particles (assuming a gas density of $n{\rm H} = 10^{-1} \,{\rm cm}^{-3}$, the star formation threshold that we impose at the metallicity Z = 0.002) at intermediate and high resolution, respectively.
 To the left of these curves resolution effects become important, which we indicate by using dotted lines.
-In particular, the increase in the SSFR at low stellar mass that is clearly visible for the intermediate-resolution simulations is a numerical effect: the curves trace lines of constant numbers of star-forming particles.
+In particular, the increase in the SSFR at low stellar mass that is clearly visible for the intermediate resolution simulations is a numerical effect: the curves trace lines of constant numbers of star-forming particles.
 Compared with the intermediate-resolution models, the high-resolution simulation Recal-L025N0752 predicts slightly higher SSFRs.
-The difference is 0.2 dex at $M = 10^9 \,\mathrm{M}{\odot}$ and less than 0.1 dex above $10^{10} \,\mathrm{M}{\odot}$ .
+The difference is 0.2 dex at $M = 10^9 \,\mathrm{M{\odot}}$ and less than 0.1 dex above $10^{10} \,\mathrm{M{\odot}}$.

-The models are compared with observations from Bauer et al. (2013), who measured the SSFRs of $\sim$ 73 000 galaxies from the GAMA survey using spectroscopic H $\alpha$ measurements and dust corrections based on Balmer decrements.
-The intermediate-resolution simulations agree with the data at the high-mass end, but underpredict the SSFR at low masses, reaching a maximum discrepancy of 0.3-0.4 dex at $10^9 \,\mathrm{M}{\odot}$ .
+The models are compared with observations from Bauer et al. (2013), who measured the SSFRs of $\sim 73,000$ galaxies from the GAMA survey using spectroscopic $H\alpha$ measurements and dust corrections based on Balmer decrements.
+The intermediate-resolution simulations agree with the data at the high-mass end, but underpredict the SSFR at low masses, reaching a maximum discrepancy of 0.3 - 0.4 dex at $10^9 \,\mathrm{M{\odot}}$.
 The high-resolution model also underpredicts the SSFR, but the discrepancy is less than 0.2 dex.
 These differences are comparable to the systematic uncertainty in the data.
-For example, even for a fixed IMF the systematic uncertainty in the stellar mass, which shifts the data parallel to the diagonal lines, is $\sim$ 0.3 dex (Conroy et al. 2009; Behroozi et al. 2010; Pforr et al. 2012; Mitchell et al. 2013) and the systematic error in the star formation rate, which shifts the data vertically, is likely to be at least as large (e.g. Moustakas, Kennicutt & Tremonti 2006).
-The scatter in the simulations is $\sim$ 50 per cent smaller than observed, but the observed scatter includes measurement and systematic uncertainties.
+For example, even for a fixed IMF the systematic uncertainty in the stellar mass, which shifts the data parallel to the diagonal lines, is ~ 0.3 dex (Conroy et al. 2009; Behroozi et al. 2010; Pforr et al. 2012; Mitchell et al. 2013) and the systematic error in the star formation rate, which shifts the data vertically, is likely to be at least as large (e.g. Moustakas et al. 2006).
+The scatter in the simulations is $\sim 50\%$ smaller than observed, but the observed scatter includes measurement and systematic uncertainties.

-The right-hand panel of Fig. 11 shows the fraction of galaxies that are passive as a function of stellar mass.
-For the simulations we classify galaxies as passive if they have SSFR $<0.01~\rm Gyr^{-1}$ , but the observational papers use somewhat different and varying criteria.
+The right panel of Figure 11 shows the fraction of galaxies that are passive as a function of stellar mass.
+For the simulations we classify galaxies as passive if they have $SSFR < 0.01 \text{ Gyr}^{-1}$, but the observational papers use somewhat different and varying criteria.
 We leave a more precise comparison for future work, e.g. using colours and accounting for dust extinction for the simulated galaxies.
-At low stellar masses the curves become dashed where there are, on average, fewer than 10 star-forming gas particles in a galaxy with SSFR $=0.01~\rm Gyr^{-1}$ .
+At low stellar masses the curves become dashed where there are, on average, fewer than 10 star-forming gas particles in a galaxy with $SSFR = 0.01 \text{ Gyr}^{-1}$.
 These parts of the curves are unreliable and the upturn of the passive fraction at low mass is thus due to the limited resolution of the simulations.
-This interpretation is confirmed by the fact that the upturn shifts to eight times lower masses if the particle mass is decreased by a factor of 8, switching from the intermediate-resolution Ref-L100N1504 to the high-resolution Recal-L025N0752.
+This interpretation is confirmed by the fact that the upturn shifts to eight times lower masses if the particle mass is decreased by a factor of eight, switching from the intermediate resolution Ref-L100N1504 to the high-resolution Recal-L025N0752.